Do Search Click-throughs help rank pages at Google?

-It made me recall three patents which described when clicks might influence whether or not pages appeared for certain queries.
+It made me recall three patents that described when search click-throughs might influence whether or not pages appeared for certain queries.

 The first patent I wrote about in a post titled Google Patents Click-Through Feedback on Search Results to Improve Rankings.
 The patent that post was about was Modifying search result ranking based on a temporal element of user feedback